Cappybara12/web-app-gitops/README.md

       ```

+# Project Structure and Key Files

+## Manifests Folder

+The `manifests` folder contains the Kubernetes YAML files used for deploying the `my-app` application.
+Here's a brief overview of the key files inside the `manifests` folder:

+- **deployment.yaml**: Defines the deployment configuration for the `my-app` application, including container specifications, labels, and replicas.
+- **service.yaml**: Defines the Kubernetes Service for the `my-app` deployment, exposing it internally within the cluster.
+- **rollout.yaml**: Contains the rollout definition using Argo Rollouts for implementing a canary deployment strategy.

+### Contents of rollout.yaml

+The `rollout.yaml` file specifies the canary deployment strategy using Argo Rollouts.
+Here's a breakdown of the key sections in `rollout.yaml`:

+- **apiVersion**: Specifies the API version for Argo Rollouts (`argoproj.io/v1alpha1`).
+- **kind**: Defines the resource type as a Rollout.
+- **metadata**: Contains metadata such as the name of the rollout (`my-app-rollout`) and the namespace (`argocd`).
+- **spec**: Defines the rollout's specifications, including replicas, selector labels, template for pod creation, and the canary strategy with incremental steps and pause durations.

+This structured approach helps in understanding the organization of project files and the purpose of each key file, particularly focusing on the `rollout.yaml` file that implements the canary deployment strategy using Argo Rollouts.
 ## What I Learned

 During this assignment, I delved into several key areas of DevOps and deployment strategies.
 Here are some abstract insights and learnings: